gradiuscypher/bitcraft-planner/README.md

 - Buildings are not loading?
 - Provide filters for items (tiers, completed, future - filter by related skills of your character)
 - highlight items that are crafted vs gathered in the project list?
-- items separated by tiers and then top-level items can be split into raw ingredients
 - can we cache ingredients locally so it doesnt have to query everything? set an expiration

 # Working on